South African rand pauses, with focus on U.S. jobs report - Up News Info

 Next week, the statistics agency will release second-quarter gross domestic product numbers, which will provide a fuller picture.

+Stocks closed lower, with the Johannesburg Stock Exchange’s Top-40 Index slipping 0.42% to 60,107 points and the broader All-Share Index falling the same amount to 66,372 points.

+While gold and platinum companies all rose, thanks to the price of their metals shooting up following the U.S. jobs data, companies that tend to suffer when the rand is stronger slipped back.

-The government’s benchmark 2030 bond dipped early on Friday, with the yield rising 1 basis point to 8.77%.
-(Reporting by Alexander Winning Editing by Mark Potter)
+The government’s benchmark 2030 bond dipped, with the yield rising 5 basis point to 8.810%.
+(Reporting by Alexander Winning and Emma Rumney Editing by Mark Potter and Angus MacSwan)